christianreiser/P1-finding-lane-lines/README.md

 The first goal is to write code to identify and draw the lane lines on a few test images.
 And later copy and paste the code into the block provided to run on a video stream.

-Here are images so the most important steps:
+Here are images about the most important steps:

 the original image: